TrDA-hab/Projects/I2C multi display/README.md

  - Tasmota [examples](https://tasmota.github.io/docs/Displays/#rule-examples-for-scripting-examples-see-scripting-docs) for displaying information on the display.
  - Tasmota [use Buttons](https://tasmota.github.io/docs/Buttons-and-Switches/#button).
  - Tasmota [use Rules](https://tasmota.github.io/docs/Rules/).
- - Tasmota has [announced](https://github.com/arendst/Tasmota/pull/11821) built-in support for multi-displays but there is no instruction on how it works today 09/18/2021.
  - You can use any I2C display (only if supported by Tasmota).
 SPI displays have not been tested, but should work too.
  - You can connect x3 I2C displays.
    - or up to x6 maximum, if you modify the circuit (if you are using ESP8266).